wvlet/wvlet/website/docs/syntax/quick-start.md

 │ 8 rows     │
 └────────────┘
 ```
-The above `from sql"call dbgen(sf=0.01)"` command calls DuckDB's [TPC-H extension](https://duckdb.org/docs/extensions/tpch.html) and creates an in-memory TPC-H benchmark database, which will be gone when you exit the wvlet shell.
+The above `execute sql"call dbgen(sf=0.01)"` command calls DuckDB's [TPC-H extension](https://duckdb.org/docs/extensions/tpch.html) and creates an in-memory TPC-H benchmark database, which will be gone when you exit the wvlet shell.
 So you can try this command without worrying about the disk space.

 The simplest form of queries is `from (table name)`:
 ```sql